jbroadway/docs/docs/2021.1/studio/references/controller-basics.md

 ## Grabbing objects

-To pick up/grab an object or menu item in Flipside, place either hand over the object and **squeeze the grip/lower trigger and index trigger buttons on a controller.**
+To pick up/grab an object or menu item in Flipside, place either hand over the object and **squeeze the grip/lower trigger button on the controller.**

 :table
 	![Left controller](https://www.flipsidexr.com/files/docs/graphics/Oculus-touch-alt_L-trigger_L-grip.png)